nammoooo/Diversity/README.md

 [LesbiansWhoTech](https://lesbianswhotech.org/) - A cummunity of LGBTQ, Women, Non-Binary and Trans in and around tech (and the people who support them).

-[The LMF Network](https://www.lmfnetwork.com/) - A global network dedicated to bridging the skills gap and enabling inclusive cultures.

 [Latina in Tech](https://latinasintech.org/) - A non-profit organization with the aim to connect, support, and empower Latina women working in tech.

+[SheSharp](https://www.meetup.com/SheSharp/) - A non-profit foundation based in Amsterdam that fosters diversity and inclusion in technology and entrepreneurship.

 [Tech Ladies](https://www.hiretechladies.com/) - Connect with 100,000 Tech Ladies around the world.
 A free job board, and opportunities to learn, grow their careers.

-[RightBrains](https://rightbrains.nl/) - A platform for women with digital ambitions.
+[The Code to Change](http://codetochange.org/) - Aim to reduce skills gap and associated gender divide.

+[The LMF Network](https://www.lmfnetwork.com/) - A global network dedicated to bridging the skills gap and enabling inclusive cultures.

+[Mimmitkoodaa](https://mimmitkoodaa.ohjelmistoebusiness.fi/) - Aims to increase gender equality in the Finnish software industry.

+[Female Tech Leaders](https://www.femaletechleaders.org/) - Empowering women in tech and leadership roles.